Explore the Majestic Beauty of Arunachal Pradesh: Your Ultimate Tour Package Guide

 1. Tawang

 Tawang, known for its majestic monasteries, alpine lakes, and pristine beauty, is one of the most sought-after destinations in Arunachal Pradesh.
-The Tawang Monastery, perched atop a hill, is the second-largest in the world and a spiritual center for Tibetan Buddhism.
+The Tawang Monastery, perched atop a hill, is the second-largest in the world and a spiritual centre for Tibetan Buddhism.
 The snow-capped peaks and the stunning Sela Pass add to the region’s allure.
 A visit to Tawang offers a perfect blend of spirituality and natural beauty.

 2. Ziro